Wallace Southam

-Business career
+Education and early career

 Southam was born in Atcham, near Shrewsbury in Shropshire.
-He was the elder son of Colonel Herbert Southam of the Royal Garrison Artillery Territorial Force unit and Clara Mary Coltart.
-They lived at Loxley House, Maybury Hill, Woking.
-He was educated at Cambridge.
+He was the elder son of Colonel Herbert Robert Henry Southam of the Royal Garrison Artillery Territorial Force unit and Clara Mary Coltart.
+The family lived ultimately at Loxley House, Maybury Hill, Woking.
+He was educated at the University of Cambridge.
 Southam made his living as a businessman, and from the 1920s was working in China for the Asiatic Petroleum Company a joint venture between the Shell and Royal Dutch oil companies.

-He married Anna Christabel Gair in Fuzhou (then known as Foochow) in 1931.
-They were in Athens from the late 1930s, where Southam became associated with the British Council.
+He married Anna Christabel Gair in Fuzhou (then known as Foochow) in 1931.They were in Athens from the late 1930s, where Southam became associated with the British Council.

 Wartime and film work

-While in Athens Southam became friendly with Lawrence Durrell, and after Durrell's daughter Penelope was born on June 4, 1940, the Southams opened up their house to Lawrence and his wife Nancy Myers for a few weeks while Nancy was recuperating.
+While in Athens Southam became friendly with Lawrence Durrell, and after Durrell's daughter Penelope was born on 4 June 1940, the Southams opened up their house to Lawrence and his wife Nancy Myers for a few weeks while Nancy was recuperating.
 Southam and Durrell met up again in London in the late 1960s, working together on a musical (with both words and music by Durrell) called Ulysses Come Back.

 Wartime exploits between the Shetland Islands and Norway that Southam was involved in between 1941 and 1943 were the subject matter of a 1954 drama documentary Suicide Mission in which Southam himself played a British Admiral.
 The film was based on a 1951 book by David Howarth, The Shetland Bus.
 Southam also appeared (as Captain Scott) in the 1956 film Kontakt!, also set in Norway and based on a true story.